Kafka Streams: Real-Time Stream Processing Applications

 Conclusion

-The operational simplicity of Kafka Streams is its biggest advantage.
+The operational simplicity is the biggest advantage.
 There is no processing cluster to manage, no resource allocation to tune.
 The application is just another Kafka consumer group.

 The limitation is the Kafka boundary.
 When your processing must span multiple systems, or when you need advanced windowing features, dedicated stream processing frameworks like Apache Flink become necessary.